kontena/kontena/docs/references/kontena-yml.md

 ```

 **interval**
-The interval of automatic redeploy of service.
+The interval of automatic redeploy of the service.
 Format <number><unit>, where unit = min, h, d.
 ```
 deploy:
   interval: 7d